The Big Band

 Rates vary depending on the type and location of the event being staged.
 Please direct booking inquiries to our Band Manager via email or phone (867) 335-1333.

 Are you interested in joining the Big Band as a player?

 Over the last 20 years we have had some member turn over - yes, we know, hard to believe - and there are sometimes unfilled positions that we are recruiting for.

-Currently, if you are a TENOR player and are seriously interested in joining the Big Band and you can commit one night a week (Monday nights) to rehearse with the band then please contact us for an audition.
+Currently, if you are a TENOR, TROMBONE or a TRUMPET player and are seriously interested in joining the Big Band and you can commit one night a week (Monday nights) to rehearse with the band then please contact us for an audition.
 You can email the Big Band at firstname.lastname@example.org or call George at (867) 335-1333 to discuss coming out to give it whirl.